frontenddogma/web-development-glossary/manuscript/a.md

 : → Asynchronous Module Definition

 American National Standards Institute
-: A private non-profit organization that, per its mission, “enhances both the global competitiveness of U.S. business and the U.S. quality of life by promoting and facilitating voluntary consensus standards and conformity assessment systems, and safeguarding their integrity.”
+: A private non-profit organization that, per its mission, “enhances both the global competitiveness of US business and the US quality of life by promoting and facilitating voluntary consensus standards and conformity assessment systems, and safeguarding their integrity.”
 The ANSI was founded in 1918. ℹ︎ [ansi.org](https://www.ansi.org/)

 American Standard Code for Information Interchange
 : A character encoding standard for electronic communication.
 ASCII was conceived in 1960 and published in 1963 by the ASA (American Standards Association), now ANSI.